Resources

 We support our licensed members in meeting these standards and take action when they are not met.

-Licence turnaround is 24 to 48 hours after the office has received all requirements.
-Please note, most work is done online but some items must be originals and these take longer.
+Licence turnaround is approximately 2 business days after the office has received all requirements.
 Read all directions carefully.

 Certain professions perform work of such a nature that if it is carried out in a negligent or fraudulent way, it can be dangerous to the public or contrary to the public interest.